 Florida Restrictions on Payday Loan Lenders

 While payday lending is legal in Florida, state law provides strict limitations.
 If you have a problem with a Florida payday lender, you can turn to the state for assistance.
-But if you obtained the loan from an out-of-state lender, over the Internet, or via phone, the help that Florida can provide might be limited.
+But if you obtained the loan from an out-of-state lender, over the internet, or via phone, that help might be limited.

 What Is a Payday Loan?